Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Introduction

-To implement a specific design on a FPGA, a number of strategies can be followed while writing an HDL code.
+To implement a specific design on an FPGA, several strategies can be followed while writing an HDL code.
 The number of resources used and their allocation will vary with the logic supporting the design.
-Every FPGA has fixed number of programmable logic, I/O banks and memory elements.
+Every FPGA has a fixed number of programmable logic, I/O banks, and memory elements.

-The CLBs (Configurable Logic Blocks), which are present as a part of programmable resources, contains flip-flops, Look-Up tables (LUTs) and multiplexers.
+The CLBs (Configurable Logic Blocks), which are present as a part of programmable resources, contain flip-flops, Look-Up tables (LUTs), and multiplexers.
 These CLBs along with programmable routing can form a complex web of combinational and sequential circuits.

 The incoming sections are going to provide a brief understanding of manually estimating the number of LUTs required to implement a piece of HDL code on hardware.